Jacob Farrell

-Jacob Brett Farrell (born 19 November 2002) is an Australian professional footballer who plays as a left back for Central Coast Mariners.
+Jacob Brett Farrell (born 19 November 2002) is an Australian professional soccer player who plays as a left back for Portsmouth.

-Playing career

-Club
+Club career

+Central Coast Mariners

 Farrell signed a senior contract with Central Coast Mariners in November 2021, aged eighteen, after 6 years with the Central Coast Mariners Academy.
 He made his first-team debut for the Mariners in a win over Blacktown City in the 2021 FFA Cup on 13 November 2021.

 He made his A-League Men debut on 21 November 2021 in an F3 Derby against Newcastle Jets and scored a header in a 2–1 win.
 Farrell went on to be a regular starter for the Mariners in their 2021–22 season.

+Farrell came on as a substitute in the second half of the 2023 A-League Men Grand Final.
+Within fifteen minutes of coming on, Farrell earned two penalties for the Mariners, both of which were scored by Jason Cummings as the Mariners won 6–1 to claim the A-League Men Championship.

+On 1 May 2024, Farrell scored with a header in an eventual 2–0 win over Adelaide United to secure the 2023–24 A-League Men Premiership for the Mariners.
+Five days later, Farrell played in the Mariners win in the 2024 AFC Cup final.
+Farrell played a full game for the Mariners in their win in the 2024 A-League Men Grand Final and set up a late goal for Ryan Edmondson to seal the victory for the Mariners' third trophy of the season.

+Portsmouth

+On 26 July 2024, Farrell joined English Championship club Portsmouth for an undisclosed fee, signing a four-year deal.

-International
+International career

 Farrell was called up to the Australian under-23 side for the 2022 AFC U-23 Asian Cup in June 2022.

+In June 2023, he took part in the Maurice Revello Tournament in France with Australia.